arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 In case of a user-induced error (for example, a malformed request):

-- Is it an error or an exception?
+⚙️ _Is it an error or an exception?_

 An exception (it must be caught).

-- Should I tell the user all about it?
+🧑‍💻 _Should I tell the user all about it?_

 Absolutely, so they can fix it.

-- Should I output the error to logs?
+📝 _Should I output the error to logs?_

 You may, marking it as a user-induced exception.
 This way, you could learn about app usage and improve user experience.

 ### Third-party-induced error

 In case of a third-party-induced error (for example, an external remote API used by your app):

-- Is it an error or an exception?
+⚙️ _Is it an error or an exception?_

 An exception (it must be caught).

-- Should I tell the user all about it?
+🧑‍💻 _Should I tell the user all about it?_

 Yes, so that they know it’s not a bug on your side: you can’t do much, they just have to wait.

-- Should I output the error to logs?
+📝 _Should I output the error to logs?_

 Yes, marking it as a third-party-induced exception.
 This way, you could learn about deficiencies among your external providers.

 ### Internal error